 For distributed training options for deep learning, see Distributed training.

-Introduction to Databricks Runtime for Machine Learning includes PyTorch so you can create the cluster and start using PyTorch.
+Databricks Runtime for Machine Learning includes PyTorch so you can create the cluster and start using PyTorch.
 For the version of PyTorch installed in the Databricks Runtime ML version you are using, see the release notes.

 On GPU clusters, install

 The following sections describe common error messages and troubleshooting guidance for the classes: PyTorch DataParallel or PyTorch DistributedDataParallel.
 Most of these errors can likely be resolved with TorchDistributor, which is available on Databricks Runtime ML 13.0 and above.
 However, if

 TorchDistributor is not a viable solution, recommended solutions are also provided within each section.